-Agricultural systems technology (AST, formerly ASM) combines interests in machines and business.
+Agricultural systems technology (AST) combines interests in machines and business.
 This career puts you at the forefront of technological innovation in agriculture, environmental protection and related industries.

 Through the combination of business principles and a knowledge of the latest technology, AST students develop the skills necessary to become successful in sales, service, product development and environmental management positions with agribusinesses.
 Students interested in production agriculture emphasize precision agriculture and environmental protection.